 Menopausal Weight Gain

-If you’re experiencing the numbers on your scale rising rapidly during your transition into the menopausal state, then just so you know, it doesn’t have everything to do with ‘the change.’
-Lifestyle, genetics, and, of course, hormonal fluctuation all play significant roles.
-Whether or not they’re doing it for better or for worse.
+If you’re experiencing numbers on your scale rising rapidly during your transition into the menopausal state, then just so you know, it doesn’t have everything to do with ‘the change.’
+Lifestyles, genetics, and, of course, hormonal fluctuations all play significant roles.
+Whether they’re doing it for better or for worse.
 Having said that – the weight gain process is different when you’ve reached this stage.

 Maybe you’re somebody who is used to losing weight easily – or perhaps – gaining it in the first place.
 Either way, the rapid increase in weight might be a scare or shock to you.

 This kind of weight gain is slow and steady, about one or two pounds per year.
-Initially it isn’t a lot to notice, but it does creep up on you over time.
-Most women start seeing the excess fat accumulate around the abdomen.
+Initially, there isn’t a lot to notice, but it does creep up on you over time.
+Most women start seeing excess fat accumulate around the abdomen.
 Just what you want, right?
 Belly fat.
 To make things worse, this is the kind that’s linked to heart disease and diabetes.

 We often associate this with weight gain, but in the case of menopause, it is a real thing and has got to do with how your body processes energy.